-The Reform and Restructuring Commission is in the process of developing their recommendations for the 2014 Session, many of which may affect local government.
-It is too early to evaluate the total implications of these ideas, particularly without the details of any conceptual discussions.
+The Reform and Restructuring Commission was strong in their recognition of the need to analyze legislation for its local impact, whether financial or otherwise; legislation must not move forward that has not been well analyzed and the state fiscal share appropriated.
 The General Assembly needs to examine carefully short-term and long-term effects on state government and local governments, particularly with respect to state and local budgets.
 Many of the ideas that have been forwarded seem to have merit; however, the methods by which the concepts are proposed to be implemented have to be carefully reviewed for long-term effectiveness, efficiency and fairness.

-The Medicaid Innovation and Reform Commission may also put forward recommendations to prepare for potential Medicaid expansion under the federal ACA.
-Any and all additional requirements for local departments of social services, health departments, etc., need to be fully and responsibly funded by the state and/or federal government.
+The legislature may also put forward recommendations to prepare for potential health insurance expansion under the federal ACA.
+Any and all additional requirements for local departments of social services, health departments, etc., need to be fully and responsibly funded by the state and/or federal government and the implications vetted before moving forward.